-3.3 If paid-up capital is directly or indirectly held 50 per cent or more to the establishment by a foreign company / individual, please specify the country of the ultimate parent company.
+3.3 If paid-up capital is directly or indirectly held more than 50 per cent to this establishment by a foreign company or individual, please specify the country of the ultimate parent company.

 Ultimate parent company refers to the companies that owned, directly or indirectly, the effective equity interest in this establishment (50 per cent or more).
 The share of ultimate parent company is not majority owned by another company.